pudly/schmopera-hugo/content/articles/mo-elektra.md

 </figure>

 The parallel layers of a Greek character going mad and dying, and an artist being driven to death by her character were interesting to watch.
 But to make the latter more compelling, I think there needed to be more background on the actress and what factors may have contributed to her death.
-But interesting nonetheless.
+But interesting, nonetheless.